Bhandari

-Bhandari or Bhandary or Bhanderi is a surname found in various Hindu castes and communities in India and Nepal.
-Bhandari or Bhanderi means treasurer, keeper of a storehouse.
-In Punjab, Bhandaris belong to the Khatri caste.
-In Nepal, the surname is used by both bhramins and Tagadhari Chhetris.
+Bhandari or Bhandary is a surname found in various Hindu castes and communities in India and Nepal.
+Bhandari means treasurer, keeper of a storehouse.
+In Punjab, Bhandaris belong to Ahluwalia and Khatri castes.
+In Nepal, the surname is used by both Matwali and Tagadhari Chhetris, as well as Bahuns.

 Notable people

 Notable people bearing the name Bhandari or Bhandary include: